 The Distinguished Service Medal is awarded to individuals who have made an outstanding contribution to the College.
 The contribution may be, for example, as a long-standing employee, committee member, or in an academic position.

 The Meritorious Service Medal is awarded to Members who have made a meritorious contribution to the College.
 The contribution may be, for example, as an office bearer, committee member, or in an academic position.

 The Community Service Medal is awarded to Members and Fellows of the College who have made an outstanding contribution to general practice through work within their own communities.

 - Distinguished Fellowship

 Distinguished Fellowship is awarded to Fellows of the College for outstanding and sustained services to either the aims or work of the College, or science or practice of medicine.

-There are three additional award categories:
+There are four additional award categories:

 - Humphrey Rainey Medal

 The Humphrey Rainey Prize for Excellence is awarded to the top candidate overall across the General Practice Education Programme (GPEP) Clinical and Written Examination.